-Stoke Hill Junior School
+Stoke Hill Infant and Nursery School

-Stoke Hill, Exeter, Devon EX4 7DB 01392 258894 junior.admin@stokehill.devon.sch.uk www.stokehill.devon.sch.uk
+Stoke Hill, Exeter, Devon EX4 7DB 01392 258894 infant.admin@stokehill.devon.sch.uk www.stokehill.devon.sch.uk/

 Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
 This doesn't affect the right to apply for a place here or how that application would be considered.